 Thinking of a lotus flower or silhouette logo design?
 Think again.

 I know, I know... lotus flowers are lovely, and full of great symbolism..
 And what could be sweeter than a sihouette of mother & child?
 Here's the deal:

 They are everywhere.
 Yoga studios, health coaches, childbirth classes, chiropractors, counselors, holistic nutritionists, meditation experts.
 They are so overused that you lose any chance of a memorable logo that sets you apart.
-I am willing to bet there is already at least one if not several wellness industry businesses in your with a lotus logo.

 I have a few issues with these...
 They are very common in the birth & wellness industry, so similar to lotus flowers, overused.
 More importantly, they instantly make me think of the "mudflap girl" found on truck mudflaps & endless truck stop t-shirts.
 They almost inevitably capture a specific physical "ideal" that likely does not resonate with many of your potential clients.
 As a woman of larger body size, I personally feel instantly turned off when I see images of this nature, even with their lovely big round belly silhouettes.